Ven903-max/python-test-automation/README.md

 Manual bench testing is slow and inconsistent — setting voltages by hand, reading DMM values, writing them down, repeating 50 times.
 This framework automates that entire process.
-You define your test points, run the script, and get a timestamped CSV with pass/fail results.
+We can define our test points, run the script, and get a timestamped CSV with pass/fail results.

 ## What it does